alexander-hamme/Tadpole-Tracker/README.md

 # Tadpole-Tracker
-Undergraduate Thesis project that records and analyzes movement data of many *Xenopus laevis* tadpoles in real time.

-Project is in collaboration with the neuroscience department at Bard College.
+A computational system that applies computer vision and deep learning to record and analyze movement data of many *Xenopus laevis* tadpoles in real time, for neuroscience research.
+This is my undergraduate thesis, and is in collaboration with the neuroscience department at Bard College.

 The program will be implemented in both Java and Python, to increase portability and allow wider access for researchers in biology.
-The Python code is a work in progress, available [here](https://github.com/alexander-hamme/Sproj-Java).
+The Python code is a work in progress, available [here](https://github.com/alexander-hamme/Sproj-Java-Python).

 -----